Tanjiro Kamado: Other appearances

 A light novel entitled Demon Slayer: Flower of Happiness chronicles the lives of Tanjiro and Zenitsu before the start of the main series.
 Merchandising based on Tanjiro has also been released.
 The character is also playable in the video game Demon Slayer: Kimetsu no Yaiba – The Hinokami Chronicles.

+In the stage play Demon Slayer: The Stage, Ryota Kobayashi and Shogo Sakamoto portray Tanjiro.

 Reception

 Popularity

 Tanjiro's character has been very popular.
-He was ranked in 1st place as of the first Demon Slayer character popularity poll with 6,742 votes.
+He was ranked in first place in the first Demon Slayer: Kimetsu no Yaiba character popularity poll with 6,742 votes.
 Anime!
 Anime! did a poll in 2020 involving Tanjiro's character.
 Readers voted his first usage of the fire technique as the best action performed by the character.
 Meanwhile, his bond with Nezuko was also voted as having one of the best quotes in the manga.
-In February 2020 at the 4th Crunchyroll Anime Awards, Tanjiro won the "Best Boy" category and the fight of Tanjiro and his sister Nezuko against Rui won the "Best Fight Scene" category.
+In February 2020 at the 4th Crunchyroll Anime Awards, Tanjiro won the "Best Boy" category while he was nominated for "Best Protagonist".
+His fight with Nezuko against Rui won "Best Fight Scene".
 This scene was heavily commented by the critics with IGN regarding it as one of the best television episode series of all times based on the visual and execution.
 Manga.Tokyo enjoyed the build up to this scene as Nezuko manages to assist Tanjiro.
 Due to the emotional delivery of this scene, the writer look forward to more interactions between the two siblings.

-He won the Newtype Anime Awards for Best Male Character for his role in the series, along with Natsuki Hanae also being awarded for his performance as Tanjiro.
-According to Comic Book Resources, Tanjiro's hanafuda earring are also highly popular within the fanbase.
-The same site also made a list of the 10 best quotes the character says in the anime series.
+Tanjiro won the Newtype Anime Award for "Best Male Character" for his role in the series, along with Natsuki Hanae also being awarded "Best Voice Actor" for his performance as Tanjiro.
+He was one of the five recipients for the "Best Boys of the Decade" category in the Funimation's Decade of Anime fan poll.
 He also appeared in TV Time article featuring the best characters from 2019.
 In a Benesse survey, Tanjiro was voted as the most trusted character by Shinkenzemi Elementary School Course.

 In November 2020, Hong Kong police posted an image of its anti-fraud mascot resembling Tanjiro.
 Hong Kong pro-democracy activist Agnes Chow expressed fears for its similarities with the character, stating that while it is not a copyright violation, he was disappointed by the lack of creative rights.
 A card illustrated by Gin Tama author Hideaki Sorachi, depicting Tanjiro and the Hashira, was given to the theatergoers in the film's first week of screenings of Gintama The Final Film.
-In October 2021, Shueisha failed its appeal to trademark the clothing patterns for the following Demon Slayer including Tanjiro among others.
+In October 2021, Shueisha failed its appeal to trademark the clothing patterns for the following Demon Slayer: Kimetsu no Yaiba including Tanjiro among others.